 General internal medicine

-Please note that you cannot apply directly to general internal medicine (GIM).
+Please note that in most cases you cannot apply directly to general internal medicine (GIM).
 Training in GIM is done in parallel with Group 1 specialties and it is necessary to apply for one of these if you wish to train in GIM.
+However, please see the general internal medicine page for exceptions to this.

 Each specialty contains a summary of the specialty and links to other resources.
 Those coordinated by the PSRO also contain the following: